 Electro-magnetic radiation from our sun carries, among other things, photons which are literally packets of information (intelligence) in the form of light.
 These waves hit the surface of the earth and are translated into thermodynamic energy.

 Plants receive and use this EM (electro-magnetic energy - or light) via organelles called plastids.
 Some of the more familiar plastids are chlorophyll and other pigments.
-This is called photosynthesis.
+Of course, this is called photosynthesis.
 This massive, ongoing EM solar event gives plants life but also is the cause of all secondary metabolites created by plants.
 Other names for secondary metabolites are food and medicine.

 In precisely the same way, our human skin is a complex organ that, in combination with the interstitium (a separate organ that is a network of fluid-filled connective tissues throughout the body, including just below the skin) also receives these EM light packages.
 This is also photosynthesis.